matiasespina1991/flutter-template-project/README.md

    - **Color Scheme:** Define a color scheme for the app and use it consistently across the app. [ ]
    - **Icon Design:** Select the appropriate icons and icon library for the app. [ ]
    - **UI Design:** Implement the UI design for the app screens and components. [ ]
+   - **Responsive Design:** Ensure the app design is responsive and works well on different screen sizes and orientations. [ ]
+   - **Animation and Transitions:** Implement smooth animations and transitions to enhance the user experience. [ ]

 ### App Architecture:
    - **Navigation:** Implement navigation between screens and manage the app routes. [ ]